-(b)(1) In accordance with the enabling legislation establishing Bighorn Canyon National Recreation Area, hunting is allowed as specified in Title 16 of the United States Code section 460t-3, i.e., 16 USC § 460t-3.

-(b)(1) Hunting within one half mile of any developed area; including but not limited to, the Government Camp, Afterbay Contact Station, and Crooked Creek Contact Station of the park is prohibited.
+- (b)(1) In accordance with the enabling legislation establishing Bighorn Canyon National Recreation Area, hunting is allowed as specified in Title 16 of the United States Code section 460t-3, i.e., 16 USC § 460t-3. - (b)(1) Hunting within one half mile of any developed area; including the Government Camp, Afterbay Ranger Station, Crooked Creek Ranger Station, and campgrounds of the park is prohibited.

 Determination: Visitors enter and exit Bighorn Canyon National Recreation Area near these developed areas.
-Visitors routinely enter and leave the contact stations, hunting in close proximity to these areas can result in damage to government property.
+Visitors routinely enter and leave the ranger stations, hunting in close proximity to these areas can result in damage to government property.
 Residences and business offices are located around the Government Camp area.
 The 1⁄2 mile closure around these areas is necessary to achieve public safety and minimize public use conflicts.
 Unless specified; Bighorn Canyon NRA remains open to hunting and adopts all non-conflicting Montana and Wyoming State hunting regulations as approved.